TechForJustice/Datasets-API-Tech-Resources/Current-Solutions-and-Apps.md

 <li><a href="https://inmylanguage.us/">InMyLanguage</a> is a tool for limited English survivors as well as their advocates to access resources.</li>
 <li><a href="https://github.com/lorenanicole/dvprocessing">dvServe</a> crowdsources the process of serving of orders of protection.</li>
 <li><a href="https://play.google.com/store/apps/details?id=com.tracen.domviol">Domestic Violence Prevention</a> by Department of Navy's Sea Warrior Program Office - a mobile training and resource tool that provides easy access to information that satisfies the Navy's General Military Training (GMT) requirements for Domestic Violence Prevention</li>
+<li><a href="https://itunes.apple.com/us/app/document-it!/id669059716?mt=8">Document It!</a> is designed by Training Insititute on Strangulation Prevention to help women document their incidents and references of an event.
+Gather as much detail as possible using a mobile application and submit the evidence to law enforcement officers or to an attorney with a click of a button.</li>
 <li><a href="https://play.google.com/store/apps/details?id=com.lifeislife.whiz2083.pocketbook">Purple PocketBook</a> - an app for helping women get information on local shelters, legal information as well as a questionnaire to know if you are in a potential domestic violence situation</li>
 <li><a href="https://play.google.com/store/apps/details?id=com.conduit.app_c81e1a56b4524889ac6cffc78d75c979.app">Trusted Helplines</a> - app which allows the user to connect with non-profit organizations and government agencies for free advice and financial assistance</li>
 <li><a href="https://play.google.com/store/apps/details?id=com.psicocartoon.ElSistemaAcusatorio">El Sistema Acusatorio</a> - an app which reports the general aspects of the new accusatory penal system, on family violence in Mexico</li>